kee-org/www-kee-pm/content/keevault/privacy.md

 #### Information from website browsers and applications

-If you're **just browsing the website or using an app we offer**, we collect the same basic information that most websites and apps collect.
+If you’re **just browsing the website or using an app we offer**, we collect the same basic information that most websites and apps collect.
 We may use common technologies, such as cookies and web server logs.
 This is stuff we collect from everybody, whether they have an account or not.

 The information we collect about all visitors/users include your browser type or device model, language preference, referring site, pages visited/features used and the date and time of each visitor request.
 We also collect potentially personally-identifying information like Internet Protocol (IP) addresses.